yandooo/graphql-spring-boot/README.md

 # Tracing and Metrics

 [Apollo style tracing](https://github.com/apollographql/apollo-tracing) along with two levels of metrics based on them are currently configurable.
-Full tracing is based on the GraphQl java implementation, and can be enabled in the application.yml or application.properties file:
+Full tracing is based on the GraphQL java implementation, and can be enabled in the application.yml or application.properties file:
 ```yaml
 graphql:
     servlet: